 1. Summary of Significant Accounting Policies and Going Concern

+A. Accounting Policies

-A. The accompanying financial statements of Oscar Insurance Corporation of Ohio (the "Company") have been prepared in conformity with accounting practices prescribed or permitted by the Ohio Department of Insurance (ODI).
+The financial statements of Oscar Insurance Corporation of Ohio ("The Company") are present on the bases of accounting practices prescribed or permitted by the Ohio Department of Insurance (ODI).